 The stunt had been designed by John McHenry in Buffalo, New York as a way to test vehicle automation software.
 It was part of a touring carnival before being adopted for "The Man with the Golden Gun."

 "Bumps" Willard performed the dangerous stunt, which involved Bond driving his car up a twisting ramp-like structure, flying across the river, and then landing on a similar twisting structure.
 To everyone's astonishment (and relief), the stunt was planned out so perfectly and performed with such precision that it worked on the first take.
 It happened so fast that the stunt had to be shown in slow motion in the film, to the accompaniment of a corny slide whistle added by John Barry.

 The Bell Jet Pack was a very real device, and worked pretty much as shown.
-This was one of its few appearances in films, and it was a good one.
-The stunt also introduced the idea of James Bond dabbling in science fiction that was followed through to fine effect in "Moonraker."
+This was one of its few appearances in film, and it was a good one.
+The stunt also introduced the idea of James Bond dabbling in science fiction that was begun in "Dr. No" and followed through to fine effect in "Moonraker."

 The scene took six weeks to film, and was done on location in St. Petersburg, with additional footage shot on a British sound stage.
 The actual tank was a Soviet T54/55 which the East England Military Museum was kind enough to loan for filming.
 The tank actually was driven through St. Petersburg, which must have startled some residents, with special tracks fitted to prevent it from destroying the pavement.
 Pierce Brosnan didn't actually drive the tank, but part of the stunt's charm is that it appears as if he did.

 The real fun of the scene, though, is that it realizes a fantasy that many people have - that of simply getting a tank and wreaking havoc with it.